Dear Manhattan Park Families,

 In June, the TDSB marks Pride Month across all TDSB schools and sites.
 Pride Month is a time to celebrate 2SLGBTQIA+ communities and reflect on the important work that must continue to make our schools and workplaces more inclusive, welcoming and affirming for all.

-Additionally, Portuguese-Speaking Heritage Month is proudly recognized during June at the TDSB and has been since 2011.
-The contributions of the Portuguese-speaking heritage to Canada are significant as they include the arts, sports, music, culinary arts, and many professional contributions to educational and medical service areas.
-Canadians, along with all TDSB students, staff, and its communities and beyond enjoy the energetic and vibrant traditions that are shared through the customs of this heritage.
+Additionally, Portuguese-Speaking Heritage Month is proudly recognized during June at the TDSB.
+The contributions of the Portuguese-speaking heritage to Canada are significant, as they include the arts, sports, music, culinary arts, and many professional contributions to educational and medical service areas.
+Canadians, along with all TDSB students, staff, and their communities and beyond, enjoy the energetic and vibrant traditions that are shared through the customs of this heritage.

 The month of June serves as a platform for raising awareness about the distinctive challenges encountered by individuals with an identified dual sensory loss.
 Deafblindness, a combination of sight and hearing loss to varying degrees, profoundly impacts communication, mobility, learning, and access to information.
 Those who are deafblind often rely on alternative communication methods, such as tactile sign language, braille, or assistive technology.

-Please join me in saying "thank you and goodbye" to Mr. Knight, who will teach at another school for the 2025-2026 school year.
-We wish him all the best.
-We also want to show appreciation and say thank you and farewell to our Long Term Occasional Teachers, Mr. Tam, Ms. Khan and Ms. Meraglia who have supported our French/Arts Program, Rooms 3 and 5 respectively.
-We thank Ms. Manikandan, who has supported Room 5 as well.
-We also appreciate the work of Ms. Bhoopaul in supporting our Kindergarten class.
-Finally, we wish Ms. Koehler all the best in her new school.
-Thank you all staff for your dedication and commitment to student success!
+Please join me in saying "thank you and goodbye" to Mr. Canner, Ms. Kapilan, Mr. Chen, and Ms. MacNeill, who will teach at another school for the 2026-2027 school year.
+We wish them all the very best and thank them for their service here at Manhattan Park.
+Wishing Ms. Alexa a joyous year with her new baby as she continues her Maternity Leave.
+We also want to show appreciation and say thank you and farewell to our Long Term Occasional Teachers, Ms. Sahibzadi, Ms. Zhang and Ms. Habidi, who have supported Rooms 3, 5 and 6, respectively.
+Finally, we also appreciate Ms. Charania's work in supporting our Diagnostic Kindergarten class.
+We wish her well at her new school.
+Thank you to all staff for their dedication and commitment to student success!

 Warmly,